Logo fishing for carp

 Wind Direction

 The direction of the wind has a direct impact on the feeding habits of carp.
 Anglers know that nutrients in the water change direction to match that of the surface winds.
 Carp follow the nutrients because they can taste and smell items in the water.
 They have a highly sensitive olfactory system that allows them to sense any dissolved substance in the water and determine whether or not it is a good food source.
 In addition, the lining of the carp’s mouth contains chemically sensitive cells that allow it to determine whether that food is good or bad.
 As the wind driven water hits a shoreline, the under-current stirs up food from the bottom, attracting the fish.
-When the food becomes scarce, the carp will move further from the bank and gradually disperse across the lake.
+When the food becomes scarce, the carp will move further from the bank and gradually disperse across the lake to new areas.
 A change in the wind to a new direction will encourage the fish to move into the windward shore again.

 It has also been suggested that the wind blows on the fisherman’s line and sends the vibrations down it and that attracts the fish to the bait.
 When the fish picks up the bait, it feels the vibrations and runs with the line.
 When the wind stops blowing, the bite doesn't stop but the runs do.
 When the wind picks back up the runs soon follow.